nu11secur1ty/NVE/README.md

 ![](https://github.com/nu11secur1ty/NVE/blob/main/Docs/NVE.png)

-What is `NVE` is a nu11secur1ty vulnerability exposure, and everyone is welcome to deploy some issue that he is found.
+What is `NVE`?
+NVE is a nu11secur1ty vulnerability exposure, and everyone is welcome to deploy some issue that he is found.
 Everyone is welcome to share, upload, discuss and etc.

 - The way in which you must submit an exploit in `NVE` and rules!